 Case 1 and Case 2 have N-1-1 thermal loading criteria violations.
 These violations are summarized in Figure 79.
 In addition to the transmission security issues observed in the RNA Base Case, additional overloads are observed in the O&R and PSEG-LI service territories.

 As the thermal loading issues are observed in a peak load case with a high penetration of land-based wind, off-shore wind, and solar as well as a peak load case without these resources, additional dispatchable resources would be needed to address the thermal reliability criteria violations.
 The amount of additional dispatchable resources varies from approximately 650 MW in Case 1 to 750 MW in Case 2.
+This assessment did not consider the potential duration of the deficiencies.

 Figure 79: N-1-1 Thermal Load Criteria Violations